erikrose/nose-progressive/README.rst

 Version History
 ===============

+1.4.2
+  * Clear the TestLoader's path cache (new in nose 1.3.0) after counting the tests.
+This solves the problem of finding 0 tests to run under nose 1.3.0.

 1.4.1
   * Fix the "AttributeError: 'dict' object has no attribute 'raw_input'" error that sometimes occurred at pdb breakpoints.
 Thanks to David Baumgold for